Le1s/android_device_leeco_x3/README.md

-# Leeco 1s - LineageOS 14.1
+# Leeco 1s - Dirty Unicorns
 ==============

-This branch is device for building of the LineageOS 14.1.
+This branch is device tree for building Dirty Unicorns Rom for Leeco 1S(eco).

 ---